-Peace (The White Squadron in Boston Harbor), or more simply Peace, has been around the block — the Capitol block.
-This monumental painting once hung in the Committee on Naval Affairs’ hearing room in the Capitol and now resides in the Committee on Homeland Security’s hearing room in the Cannon House Office Building.
+Peace (The White Squadron in Boston Harbor), or more simply Peace, has been around the block—the Capitol block.
+This monumental painting once hung in the Committee on Naval Affairs’ hearing room in the Capitol, and then moved to the Cannon House Office Building.
 The maritime painting was completed in 1893 by prominent seascape artist Walter Lofthouse Dean and is huge—roughly 6 feet high and 9 feet wide.
 It depicts the newly commissioned U.S. Navy cruisers Chicago, Boston, Atlanta, Yorktown, and Newark in Boston Harbor.

 This fleet of warships, hulls painted sparkling white, was appropriately referred to as the White Squadron.
 It was also known as the Squadron of the Evolution for its role in strategically rebuilding the U.S. Navy.
 Soon after it assembled, the White Squadron made its maiden voyage across the Atlantic Ocean to Europe as an emissary from the new naval power.
 Like its subject, Peace is not only impressive but also reflects a pivotal moment in the reconstruction of America and its navy and the enthusiasm for the fleet that swept the nation at the turn of the century.